ksearfos/data_container/README.md

 ### Use

-A DataContainer acts very similar to a Struct object, except that it returns an instance rather than a class.
+A DataContainer is very similar to a Struct object, except that it returns an instance rather than a class.
 Much like a struct, you pass in the attributes you want your DataContainer to have and you will get back an object with setters and getters for each of those.
 By default, all attributes are nil.

 **Example**
 ```